qdservices/crossborder_doc/source/includes/_introduction.md

 Every resource is exposed as a URL.
 The URL of each resource can be obtained by accessing the API Root Endpoint [https://crossborder.omniship.eu/api/v1/](https://crossborder.omniship.eu/v1/).

-For example the Sales Orders resource is reachable at [https://crossborder.omniship.eu/api/v1/waybills](https://crossborder.omniship.eu/v1/waybills).
+For example the Customers resource is reachable at [https://crossborder.omniship.eu/api/v1/customers](https://crossborder.omniship.eu/v1/customers).